masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 Once you have enabled programmer support, two new targets are available in the build system:

 * **${TARGET_NAME}-burn** - burns the firmware image via the programmer
 * **${TARGET_NAME}-burn-bootloader** - burns the original **Arduino bootloader** image via the programmer

 If you need to restore the original **Arduino bootloader** onto your Arduino, so that you can use the traditional way of uploading firmware images via the bootloader, use **${TARGET_NAME}-burn-bootloader** to restore it.
-{#user-content-pure-avr-development}

 ### Pure AVR Development

 For those developers who don't want any Arduino magic, but still want to utilize the hardware platform you are in luck.
 This section will outline the generate_avr_firmware() and generate_avr_library() commands, which enables you to compile sources for the given Arduino board.

 No Arduino Core or Arduino libraries will get generated, this is for manual compilation of sources.
 These commands are for people that know what they are doing, or have done pure AVR development.
 People starting out, or just familiar with Arduino should not use these commands.

 The generate_avr_firmware() command: